jung35/ms-calc/readme.md

 Uses `react` and `webpack`

-install `webpack` by `npm i -g webpack` and if you want to use the dev server, also install `npm i -g webpack-dev-server`
+install `webpack` by `yarn global add webpack` and if you want to use the dev server, also install `yarn global add webpack-dev-server`

-To build it, run `npm run build`
+To build it, run `yarn run build`
-or if on windows, `npm run win-build`
+or if on windows, `yarn run win-build`

-To launch live server to `http://localhost:8080/` run `npm run start`
+To launch live server to `http://localhost:8080/` run `yarn run start`
-or if on windows, `npm run win-start`
+or if on windows, `yarn run win-start`